oklena/SyriaTel_Customer_Churn/README.md

 ![first_log](https://github.com/oklena/SyriaTel_Customer_Churn/blob/master/reports/figures/first_log.jpg)

 ### K-Nearest Neighbors Model
-The K-nearest neighbors model uses a distance metric to identify if a new data point will be labeled the same as features near its predicted location by averaging the number of points with each label and giving the new point the label of the label with the highest mean.
-For this model the SMOTE function was used to balance the sample data set and the target data set and help prevent bias between the datasets.
+The K-nearest neighbors model uses a distance metric to identify if a new data point will be labeled the same as features near its predicted location by averaging the number of features with each label and giving the new point the label of the features with the highest mean.
+For this model the SMOTE function was used to balance the sample data and the target data set to help prevent bias between the datasets.
 The KNN model F1 score was a .873 but it was over fit to the training data.

 ![first_knn](https://github.com/oklena/SyriaTel_Customer_Churn/blob/master/reports/figures/first_knn.jpg
 )
 ### Random Forest Classifier
-A random forest classifier uses a discrete function to identify how to give wieight to one posibility over another until each possibility has been considered and weighed leaving a clear outcome.
+A random forest classifier uses a discrete function to identify how to give weight to one posibility over another until each possibility has been considered and weighed leaving a clear outcome.
 SMOTE was also applied to the data of the Random Forest Model to balance the difference between the sample data set and the target data set.
-This model was the final model for the project and had a high mean F1 score of .775.
+This model was the final model for the project and had a mean F1 score of .775.

 ![second_rand](https://github.com/oklena/SyriaTel_Customer_Churn/blob/master/reports/figures/second_knn.jpg)